Homes built through the 1950s had ungrounded (2-prong) receptacles. That was the norm then but is an inconvenience today.

 - Electric systems – We regularly see electric systems that make our hair stand up without touching a thing.
 Contact us for a shocking investigation.

-- Water infiltration – We often see elaborate waterproofing systems in homes when all that was needed was some basic landscape management outside.
+- Water infiltration – We often see elaborate waterproofing systems in homes when all that was needed was basic landscape management outside.
 Before you spend big to dig up the basement, let us do a ground-level investigation.

 - Restoration assessments – We like the charm of old homes.
 We also understand their pitfalls.
 If you have your mindset on an old charmer, contact us for a custom inspection proposal based on the amount of detail you need to uncover.